AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 **2. Formatting Functions**

-When you use formatting functions to set the text of legend items, the following fields are always available (?):
+In formatting functions, the following fields are always available (?):

 * `series` - the series object, which allows accessing methods of the series
 * `x` – the date (X-value) of the current point